HCL-TECH-SOFTWARE/domino-keep-tutorials/pages/domino-new/index.md

 To run through this tutorial you will need the following:

-- An HCL Domino server with HCL Domino REST API running.
+- An HCL Domino server with Domino REST API running.
 - A username and password that has administration access to the server.
-If you have used the DRAPI Domino Docker image, you can use the admin username and password you supplied when creating the container.
+If you have used the Domino REST API Docker image, you can use the admin username and password you supplied when creating the container.
 - The user needs access to create databases on the server.
 This is controlled by the "Create databases & templates" field on the **Server** tab of the server document.
 ![Server document](images/setup/server-doc.png)
   This can be set during One-Touch Domino setup by using the appConfiguration/databases/documents to set the CreateAccess item on the Server Document.
 See [Daniel Nashed's sample](https://github.com/nashcom/domino-startscript/blob/main/OneTouchSetup/first_server.json#L102).